eibanez/wled-usermod-wizlights/readme.md

 ## Compilation

-Please refer to the [WLED documentation](https://kno.wled.ge/advanced/custom-features/#2-reference-it-locally-during-development) to include this mod in the compilation of WLED.
+Please refer to the [WLED documentation](https://kno.wled.ge/advanced/custom-features/#2-reference-it-locally-during-development) to include this usermod in the compilation of WLED.

 ### Changing the number of lights